prestonharberts/bib/Bible/rom11.md

 For I do not want you to be ignorant of this mystery, brothers and sisters, so that you may not be conceited: A partial hardening has happened to Israel until the full number of the Gentiles has come in.
 ###### 26
 And so all Israel will be saved, as it is written:
->  “ The Deliverer will come out of Zion;
+> “The Deliverer will come out of Zion;
->  “ He will remove ungodliness from Jacob.
+> “He will remove ungodliness from Jacob.
 ###### 27
->  “ And this is my covenant with them,
+> “And this is my covenant with them,
->  “ When I take away their sins.”
+> “When I take away their sins.”
 ###### 28
 In regard to the gospel they are enemies for your sake, but in regard to election they are dearly loved for the sake of the fathers.
 ###### 29